suewonjp/tclsh-wrapper/README.md

 ##### :tea: Keyword Completion
 Simple keyword completion is provided.
 For example, `fore<TAB>` will expand to `foreach`.

-By default, you can expand patterns if that matches **variables/Tcl/Tk commands/executables in the system path/files under the working directory**.
-By default, you can't match every Tcl/Tk command.
-Also you can't match subcommands.
+By default, you can expand patterns if that matches either of the following:

+- Variables
+- Tcl/Tk commands
+- Executables in the system path
+- File path

+Understand that you may not match every Tcl/Tk command. ( It seems like a limitation of Tcl interpretor rather than **Tclsh-Wrapper** ).

+You can match Ensemble commands such as `string`, `array`, etc. (Since version 1.4)

-However, you can extend the list of match candidates using `TclReadLine::keyword` API.
+Also, you can extend the list of match candidates using `TclReadLine::keyword` API.
 For example, inserting the line `TclReadLine::keyword {TclReadLine::}` in the configuration file will let you type just `TclR<TAB>` for `TclReadLine::`.

-For another example, inserting the following lines into the configuration file will let you just type `s*tol<TAB>` for `string tblower`.
+For another example, inserting the following lines into the configuration file will let you just type `s*tol<TAB>` for `string tolower`.

         TclReadLine::keyword {string tolower}
         TclReadLine::keyword {string totitle}